AdguardTeam/KnowledgeBase/docs/mac/solving problems/big-sur-issues.md

 2) Disable SIP and switch AdGuard to Kernel Extension mode as explained [here](#kernel-extension).

 #### VPN apps with legacy API

 Despite AdGuard is displayed as a VPN in system settings, it shouldn't cause any conflicts when working alongside other VPN-based apps.
-However, if you're using a VPN-based app that was downloaded from outside AppStore, there's a chance it uses the old VPN API and you have to exclude it from filtering:
+However, if you're using a VPN-based app that was downloaded from outside App Store, there's a chance it uses the old VPN API and you have to exclude it from filtering:

 1) Open AdGuard's menu.
 2) Select *Preferences...*.